Agriculture

 Table of Contents

-Soil is the most critical factor affecting the crops we grow for our consumption.
-It is a valuable natural resource that forms the upper layer of the earth's mantle.
+Soil is a valuable natural resource that forms the upper layer of the earth's mantle.
+It is a mix of minerals and organic matter (decayed plants and animals), which form the foundation of the earth's surface to support the growth of flora and fauna.
 The soil in its present form is the result of thousands of years of weathering and gradation of parent rock material.
+The properties of a soil are largely determined by the composition of the parent rock and the climate of a particular region.

 • Organic matter – decomposed plants and animals.